nir0s/ghost/README.md

 ghost aims to provide a secret-store with a single, simple-to-use API supporting multiple storage backends without requiring a server to run.

+To that end, ghost supports file based backends like TinyDB and SQLite.
+Using other backends means, of course, that they need to be available to ghost, while ghost itself remains stateless.

+Currently, ghost supports authenticating only via a passphrase.
+Authenticating via KMS, GitHub and the likes, might be supported in the future.

 ## Alternatives

 * While [Vault](http://vaultproject.io) is truly spectacular and I've been using it for quite a while now, it requires a server running.
-* [Credstash](https://github.com/fugue/credstash) is only AWS KMS based.
+* [Credstash](https://github.com/fugue/credstash) is only AWS KMS + DDB based.
-* [Keywhiz](https://github.com/square/keywhiz), like vault, also requires a server.. and let's face it, I ain't gonna run Java on my laptop just for that thank you.
+* [Keywhiz](https://github.com/square/keywhiz), like vault, also requires a server.. and let's face it, I ain't gonna run a JVM on my laptop just for that thank you.
-* [Unicreds](https://github.com/Versent/unicreds) is based on credstash and, again, only supports KMS.
+* [Unicreds](https://github.com/Versent/unicreds) is based on credstash and, again, only supports KMS + DDB.
-* [Sops](https://github.com/mozilla/sops) is complicated to use and also is KMS based.
+* [Sops](https://github.com/mozilla/sops) is complicated to use and also is KMS+DDB based.
 * There's a new project called [sstash](https://github.com/realcr/sstash), but it only supports file based encryption and is not intuitive enough as I see it.
 * Google developed something called [Keyczar](https://github.com/google/keyczar), but it doesn't seem to be under development.
+* Pinterest has a seemingly interesting project called [Knox](https://github.com/pinterest/knox).
+Knox required a server to be running and doesn't support multiple backends.
+It also seems more developer oriented than anything else.
+* Lyft has a really nice solution called [Confidant](https://lyft.github.io/confidant/) which also has a nice UI to go along with it.
+It authenticates via KMS and stores keys in DDB and requires and server to be running.

 ## Installation